History

 LAND ACKNOWLEDGEMENT

-Central Oregon Community College would like to acknowledge that the beautiful land our campuses reside on are the original homelands of the Wasq'u (Wasco) and Tana'nma (Warm Springs) people.
+Central Oregon Community College would like to acknowledge that the beautiful lands our campuses reside on are the original homelands of the Wasq'u (Wasco) and Tana'nma (Warm Springs) people.
 The Wasq'u (Wasco) and Tana'nma (Warm Springs) people ceded this land to the U.S. government in the treaty of Middle Oregon of 1855 while retaining regular and customary hunting, fishing, and gathering rights.
 As a result of this treaty, the Warm Springs Indian Reservation was created.

 Campuses